gtzilla/fastFrag/README.md

         var fast_frag_response = fastFrag.create({ ... }) // pseudo code
         document.body.appendChild( fast_frag_response )

-    You could also easily use fastFrag with jQuery, for instance, you can append fastFrag results to an element widh id:someElement, using the following:
+    You could also easily use fastFrag with jQuery, for instance, you can append fastFrag results to an element with id:someElement, using the following:

         var fast_frag_response = fastFrag.create({ ... });
         $('#someElement').append( fast_frag_response )